Defending Rockland County clients charged with marijuana possession

 Sale of marijuana in Rockland County

 If you are caught selling marijuana in Rockland County, you will be charged with at least a misdemeanor, regardless of the amount.
 Even sale of a marijuana cigarette is a criminal offense.

 - Sale of 1 marijuana cigarette or the exchange of under 2 grams without profit is a class B misdemeanor and comes with potential jail time up to 3 months and a fine up to $500.

 - Sale of fewer than 25 grams is a class A misdemeanor and comes with potential jail time up to 1 year and a fine up to $1000.

 - Sale between 25 grams and 4 ounces is a class E felony and comes with potential jail time up to 4 years and a fine up to $5000.

 - Sale of 4-16 ounces is a class D felony and comes with the potential of 7 years in jail and a fine up to $5000.

 - Sale over 1 pound is a class C felony and comes with potential jail time up to 15 years and a fine of $15,000.

-Contact a Spring Valley attorney when you are charged with marijuana
+Contact a New City attorney when you are charged with marijuana

-The Law Office of Kevin T. Conway has over 30 years of experience working with clients from Spring Valley and Rockland County who face marijuana violations.
+The Law Office of Kevin T. Conway has over 30 years of experience working with clients from New City and Rockland County who face marijuana violations.
 If you are convicted of possession over 25 grams or any sales charges, you will have a criminal record that will follow you for years.
 To fight these charges, you need to contact an attorney that has the skill and knowledge fight for your interests and work tirelessly to have the case dismissed.
-If you need effective representation regarding drug offenses in Spring Valley or Rockland County, contact The Law Office of Kevin T. Conway.
+If you need effective representation regarding drug offenses in New City or Rockland County, contact The Law Office of Kevin T. Conway.